HannahWWD/news-article-nlp/README.md

 Demings said Zuckerberg’s reply seemed to indicate that Facebook is willing to use its platform policies to discriminate against and undermine competitors.

-## inputChecker.js
+## License

-Please note that this function is to check if the text input:

-- is empty
-- is written in English
-- is *NOT* an URL address
+This app is a free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.